 Our autism school for New Hampshire teens combines several different types of treatment into one.
 At our facilities, New Hampshire teens on the autism spectrum will get everything they need to successfully overcome their obstacles, improve the quality of their lives, and reach their full potential.
 Our team is diverse and made out of experts who, together, cover every aspect of the treatment.

 We at Seven Stars believe that, when combined together, residential treatment and adventure therapy can do wonders for New Hampshire teens with neurodevelopmental disorders.
 If needed, we also have a stabilization period in case we admit traumatized or struggling New Hampshire teens who first need to find their emotional and mental balance before starting with our therapy.

-We admit boys and girls in our autism school, ages 13-18, and create an individual program for each of them, challenging them academically and socially in order to get the best from them.
+We admit teens in our autism school, ages 13-17, and create an individual program for each of them, challenging them academically and socially in order to get the best from them.
 It doesn’t matter if your home in New Hampshire is far away from our autism school in Utah.
 We encourage families from all over the country to visit our facilities and see for themselves if our environment would benefit their New Hampshire teens.

 For more information about our autism school, call 844-601-1167.

 First Signs – First Signs was created to give every child on the autism spectrum a chance to receive a proper and timely care.
 Their main goal is to educate the parents and the professionals to recognize autism or a related disorder as early as possible so that the child can start a treatment as soon as possible.
 They offer all the information you need about getting a proper diagnosis and therapy for your child.

 WebMD – WebMD is a medical portal on which you can learn about every aspect of physical and mental health and learn about prevention and treatments of almost every disease and disorder known to man.
 They offer dozens of articles regarding the autism spectrum and cover every step; from recognizing symptoms to finding a suitable treatment.